micro:bit Reference Design

 Turn all these cables into a single board!

 Because the micro:bit has a Bluetooth radio, building your own boards just like the micro:bit is complicated - you need to tune the antenna, add the right resonance circuit and then certify the board, if you’d like to build more than just a few of them.
-Therefore, in order to make it easier to build things based on the micro:bit, we’ve made a version of the board that uses an nRF51-based module, so that you can just worry about adding your own components to the board.
+Therefore, in order to make it easier to build things based on the micro:bit, we’ve made this version of the board that uses a pre-certified nRF51-based module (details in Module Choice below).
+This way you can take your mind off the gritty RF details and just concentrate on adding your own components to the board.

 Furthermore, the micro:bit has a built in programmer and debugger, which is important for a development board, but might not be worth the cost if you’re just building fixed-function product.
 The programmer on the reference design can be easily extracted and used to program other boards - so you can make one programmer to program all your micro:bit based designs!